 - be typed on headed paper, signed and dated

-- be written within the past six months
+- be from within the past six months

 - give the date of any diagnosis and details on the diagnosis